LiquidSandwich/Project-3---Group-2/README.md

 There were no errors with dependencies among components.
 Dependency cycles were fixed for the components that had the potential to cause errors.
 Others were not edited.

 8. ### no-nested-ternary
-Greatly contributed to code readability and made no major effects on our app given the time he had.
+Ternary operators contributed to code readability and caused no errors.

+9. ### no-alert
+Alerts are being used to notify the user if their profile image is too large.